wp-plugins/flyzoo/readme.txt

 = I need more time to test the chat, can you extend my trial period? =

-Sure!
-Just write us and we'll glad to extend your chat trial.
+Sure, we'll be glad to extend your chat trial if needed!

 = Can I test the chat on my localhost? =